cym744/Bank_DBsystem/README.md

 │
 └── README.md

-📌 My code builds upon this link, and I am grateful for their contributions.I modified some code while increasing the data volume and adding several features and functions.
+📌 My code builds upon this link https://github.com/gmgyan/Bank-Database-Design_MS-SQL, and I am grateful for their contributions.I modified some code while increasing the data volume and adding several features and functions.